 - Most significant landmark – Douglas Mansion

-- Best park – Jerome State Historic Park
+- Park to visit – Jerome State Historic Park

-- Best thing to do for kids – UFO and Stargazing Tour
+- For kids – UFO and Stargazing Tour

-- Best thing to do for adults – Verde Valley Wine Trail
+- For adults – Verde Valley Wine Trail

 1. Jerome State Historic Park